 I believe we are only beginning to process the impact COVID-19 will have on our ministries.
 I also believe that the impact goes beyond the use of technology.
 This isn’t about becoming the next televangelists, but about being faithful in serving God’s children within the context to which God has called us.
 For some, that might mean utilizing the old-fashioned phone tree to keep connected with parishioners.
-And that’s okay.
+And that’s OK.
 Wherever we go, I just pray we don’t go backward.
 I pray we dare to risk big and boldly for the glory of God.

-When I look again at this issue, the perfectionist in me has been quieted.
-I see something beautiful that I didn’t see before.
+Now I see something beautiful that I didn’t see before.
 I see the reassuring message that in our changing world, God is still working through us.
 No matter what happens, Jesus Christ is the same — yesterday, today and forever.

 Donna Frischknecht Jackson, Editor, Presbyterians Today